Our products

 • Half a teaspoon of sweet paprika

-• Salt to taste (use sparingly: the cod already has residual salt)
+• Salt to taste (lightly: the cod already has residual salt)

 • Olive oil for frying (minimum 1 liter in a deep pan)